Natural Bamileke Table

 They create a variety of remarkable round stools with repetitive openwork designs, carved from a single tree trunk.
 One does not appreciate how much work and how difficult it is to hollow out the centre of the tree, leaving a thin outside exterior, which is then carved with an intricate pattern.

 These tables are rustic in nature, with imperfections that add to the uniqueness of handmade.
-Used as side tables in a contemporary context, this stool traditionally was the most important piece of furniture in the African home.
+Used as side tables in a contemporary context, this stool traditionally was the most important piece in the African home.
 They are often referred to as "king's stools" because the most intricate ones were used as seats for tribal chiefs.

 *Please note – due to their hand-crafted nature actual stock may differ from images shown.
 Photos can be provided upon request.

 *Shipping is not calculated at the checkout due to the unique size and weight of this item.
 You will be notified via email with a calculated shipping cost which will need to be paid over the phone prior to dispatch.
 Alternatively please email the store at firstname.lastname@example.org to get a shipping quote before you purchase.